arangodb/docs/3.9/aql/execution-and-performance-optimizer.md

   was optimized away, or if a *FILTER* condition from the query was moved in the *TraversalNode* for early pruning of results.

-- `patch-update-statements`:
-  will appear if an *UpdateNode* or *ReplaceNode* was patched to not buffer its input completely, but to process it in smaller batches.
-The rule will fire for an *UPDATE* or *REPLACE* query that is fed by a full collection scan or an index scan only, and that does not use any other collections, indexes, subqueries or traversals.

 - `propagate-constant-attributes`:
   will appear when a constant value was inserted into a filter condition, replacing a dynamic attribute value.